 Should you do a juice cleanse?

 Thinking about juicing?
-Here's what you need to know before you swear off solid food.
+Here's what to know before you swear off solid food.

-Preparing for a beach vacation?
-Need to fit into last season's dress?
-Or just looking to lose a few pounds?
+Looking for an energy boost?
+Want to reset your diet after a holiday or vacation?
+Trying to drop some excess weight?
 Hopping on the juice cleanse train might be tempting—they’re touted all over social media, after all—but it might not be what's best for your body.

-Detox diets, flushes, cleanses—whatever you call them—boast weight loss and the removal of toxins from the body.
-By and large, these regimens limit or even restrict your intake of solid food and promote the consumption of juice, other liquids and sometimes supplements for days at a time.
+Also known as detox diets or flushes, juice cleanses are often touted for weight loss and the removal of toxins from the body.
+Doing a cleanse involves limiting or avoiding solid food, instead consuming juice, other liquids, and sometimes supplements for days at a time.

-Before you swear off solid food, here's what you need to know about these ever-popular diets.
+Before you swear off solid food, here's what to know about these ever-popular diets.

 Your body has its own detoxification system

 Many detoxes claim to be an effective way to rid the body of toxins.
-Of course, flushing unwanted substances out of your system seems like a good idea, but there's little evidence to suggest slurping a glass of beet juice will help.
+While flushing unwanted substances out of your system seems like a good idea, there's little evidence to suggest drinking a glass of beet juice will help.

-That's not all.
 Our bodies already rid themselves of toxins—without the help of juice or supplements.
-A number of organs, including the kidneys, lungs and skin, are involved in the detoxification process.
+A number of organs, including the kidneys, lungs, and skin, are involved in the detoxification process.

 • Your kidneys remove toxins from your blood and carry them out of the body in the form of urine.